Archive for Forex and Currency News – Page 11

 Speculators Strength Scores FX Futures COT Chart

-On the downside, the US Dollar Index (2 percent), the Australian Dollar (5 percent) and the British Pound (17 percent) come in at the lowest strength levels currently and are in Extreme-Bearish territory (below 20 percent).
+On the downside, the New Zealand Dollar (10 percent) and the Swiss Franc (14 percent) come in at the lowest strength levels currently and are in Extreme-Bearish territory (below 20 percent).
+The next lowest strength scores are the US Dollar Index (32 percent) and the British Pound (33 percent).

 3-Year Strength Statistics: